Are large language models superhuman chemists?: Introduction

 Thus, to better understand what \glspl{llm} can do for the chemical sciences and where they might be improved with further developments, evaluation frameworks are needed to allow us to measure progress and mitigate potential harms systematically.
 For the development of \glspl{llm}, evaluation is currently primarily performed via standardized benchmark suites such as BigBench\autocite{srivastava2022beyond} or the LM Eval Harness.\autocite{eval-harness} Among 204 tasks (such as linguistic puzzles), the former contains only two tasks classified as \enquote{chemistry related}, whereas the latter contains no specific chemistry tasks.
 Due to the lack of widely accepted standard benchmarks, the developers of chemical language models\autocite{jablonka2024leveraging, guo2023large, ahmad2022chemberta2, Cai_2024, frey2023neural} frequently utilize language-interfaced\autocite{dinh2022lift} tabular datasets such as the ones reported in MoleculeNet,\autocite{wu2018moleculenet} Therapeutic Data Commons\autocite{huang2021therapeutics} or MatBench.\autocite{Dunn_2020} In these cases, the models are evaluated on predicting very specific properties of molecules (e.g., solubility, toxicity, melting temperature or reactivity) or on predicting the outcome of specific chemical reactions.
 This, however, only gives a very limited view of the general chemical capabilities of the models.

 While some benchmarks based on university entrance exams\autocite{Zaki_2024, arora2023llms} or automatic text mining\autocite{song2023honeybee, wei2021chemistryqa, song-etal-2023-matsci} have been proposed, none of them have been widely accepted.
-This is likely because they cannot automatically be used with black box (or tool-augmented) systems, do not cover a wide range of topics, or are not carefully validated by experts.
-On top of that, the existing benchmarks are not designed to be used with models that support special treatment of molecules or equations and do not provide insights on how the models compare relative to experts.
+This is likely because they cannot automatically be used with black box (or tool-augmented) systems, do not cover a wide range of topics and skills, or are not carefully validated by experts.
+On top of that, the existing benchmarks are not designed to be used with models that support special treatment of molecules or equations and do not provide insights on how the models compare relative to experts \autocite{wu2018moleculenet}.

 In this work, we report a novel benchmarking framework (\Cref{fig:overview_figure}), which we call \chembench, and use it to reveal limitations of current frontier models for use in the chemical sciences.
-Our benchmark consists of 7059 \unskip \xspace question-answer pairs manually ( 863 \unskip \unskip) or semi-automatically ( 6196 \unskip \unskip) compiled from diverse sources.
-Our corpus covers a large fraction of the topics taught in undergraduate and graduate chemistry curricula.
+Our benchmark consists of 2788 \unskip \unskip \xspace question-answer pairs compiled from diverse sources ( 1039 \unskip \unskip \xspace manually generated, and 1749 \unskip \unskip \xspace semi-automatically generated).
+Our corpus measures reasoning, knowledge and intuition across a large fraction of the topics taught in undergraduate and graduate chemistry curricula.
 It can be used to evaluate any system that can return text (i.e., including tool-augmented systems).

-To contextualize the scores, we also surveyed 41 \unskip experts in chemistry on a subset of the benchmark corpus to be able to compare the performance of current frontier models with (human) chemists of different specializations.
-Our results indicate that current frontier models perform \enquote{superhuman} on some aspects of chemistry but, in many cases, including safety-related ones, might be very misleading.
-We find that there are still numerous limitations for current models to overcome, such that they can be directly applied in autonomous systems for chemists.
-Moreover, we conclude that carefully created broad benchmarks represent an important stepping stone for progress in this field.
+To contextualize the scores, we also surveyed 19 \unskip \unskip experts in chemistry on a subset of the benchmark corpus to be able to compare the performance of current frontier models with (human) chemists of different specializations.
+In parts of the survey, the volunteers were also allowed to use tools such as web search to create a realistic setting.